-Geology Merit Badge – Geology is the science of the movements and physical history of the earth, the rocks, and minerals of which it is composed.
+Geology Merit Badge – Geology is the science of the movements and physical history of the earth, the rocks, and the minerals of which it is composed.
 The word comes from the Greek geo, meaning earth or land, and logos, meaning speech or story.

-The modern study of geology started more than 200 years ago, when James Hutton published Theory of the Earth, claiming that studying the present is the key to unlocking the mysteries of the past.
+The modern study of geology started more than 200 years ago, when James Hutton published the Theory of the Earth, claiming that studying the present is the key to unlocking the mysteries of the past.

 This principle of uniformitarianism states that physical processes at work today on Earth, like wind and water erosion, have always been active and are responsible for all the features seen on Earth today, including remnants from the distant past.